davidlaprade/davidlaprade.github.io/_drafts/2019-01-29-my-biggest-doubt-about-btc.md

 seriously"
 ---

 _DISCLAIMER: At the time of writing, I own bitcoin.
+I like the project and want to see it succeed.
 I don't approve of or condone attacks on the Bitcoin network.
 I am not a financial advisor and this is not financial advice.
 Do your own research and consult with a qualified professional before investing._

 ### TLDR

 I'm concerned about the future of Bitcoin.
 It worries me that this might be true:

-1. A large percentage of bitcoin is uninsured and held by people who have personally significant amounts of money in it.
+1. A large percentage of bitcoin is uninsured and held by people who have significant amounts of money in it.
 2. Bitcoin will be successfully attacked.
 A significant minority of people will irretrievably lose important amounts of money.
 Too little will be lost for the network to agree to a hard-fork to reverse the damage.